Vanshika7401/WCE_Hackathon_/README.md

+# WASTE CLASSIFIER( not incorporated in website as of now but fully working code of the ML Model ):-

 Other module of waste segregation (not incorporated in website as of now but fully working code) We developed a ML Model that will develop a classifier to seperate waste into six classes : glass, paper, cardboard, plastic, metal, and trash based on their images.
 Automatically classifying the types of waste would effectively :